Content

 Is FUT better than FUE?
 Or vice versa?

-When weighing the FUE vs FUT pros and cons, it’s important to consider your unique situation.
+When weighing the FUE versus FUT pros and cons, it’s important to consider your unique situation.
 While one technique might work best for your buddy, you might opt for a different procedure because of your circumstances.

 FUT might be a better choice if you: